Frequently Asked Questions

 How do I get into research?

 One way is to simply contact professors!
 It is important to network and get to know your professors.
-Keep in mind research is important and you should not participate in research just because it is a section on your graduate program application.
+Keep in mind research is important and you should not participate in research just "to be competative".
 Admissions committees will notice if you used research as a valuable experience or did it only to “help” your application.
-You can also visit our Undergraduate Research Page.
+You can also visit our Special Programs, Volunteering, Research and Helpful Resources Research Page.

 Should I join a pre-health student organization?